Scalekit FAST MCP Integration is now live

 Traditional API authentication involves managing diverse schemes including API keys, OAuth variants, custom tokens, and proprietary authentication methods.
 Each service requires different credential management, token refresh logic, and security handling.

 MCP addresses this through standardized OAuth 2.1 support and consistent authentication patterns.
-However, forum discussions reveal ongoing security concerns, with developers noting that "the security model is still evolving" and potential risks from malicious tool registration.
+MCP also supports secure access control using auth tokens, enabling granular permissions and role-based access for API endpoints.
+However, forum discussions reveal ongoing security concerns, with developers noting that “the security model is still evolving” and potential risks from malicious tool registration.
 The centralized nature of MCP clients managing multiple server credentials also introduces new attack vectors that developers must consider.

 MCP vs. API comparison